 Proof of concept has been shown in laboratory conditions, but the collaboration will enable the company to field test and further refine the technology by working in a range of environments, such as fields and polytunnels, under different climatic and light conditions.
 Field tests are expected to start later this year.

-Dr Stoelen is working on a tomato harvesting project with the Sunqiao and Shanghai Jiaotong University in China.
+Dr Stoelen is working on a tomato harvesting project with Sun Qiao at the Shanghai Jiaotong University in China.
 He is also developing applications for cauliflowers after receiving funding from Agri-Tech Cornwall, a three-year, £10million initiative part-funded by the European Regional Development Fund, with match-funding from Cornwall Council.
 He said:

 “The collaboration agreement we’ve signed with Hall Hunter is a big step forward for Fieldwork and the team at the University of Plymouth.
 I’m looking forward to seeing our robots operating in the field.”